glotzerlab/signac/doc/indexing.rst

     You can search a collection on the command line by calling it's :py:meth:`~.Collection.main` method.

-Unless they are very small, searching collections is usually **much more efficient** compared to the *pure-python* approach especially when searching multiple times within the same session.
+Unless they are very small, searching collections is usually **much more efficient** than the *pure python* approach, especially when searching multiple times within the same session.
-Furthermore, a collection may be saved to and loaded from a file.
-This allows us to generate a index once and then load it from disk, which is much faster then regenerating it each time we use it:
+Furthermore, since a collection may be saved to and loaded from a file, we only have to generate an index once, saving us the effort of regenerating it each time we use it:

 .. code-block:: python